Crack cocaine: Pregnancy

+Chemistry

+As the name implies, "freebase" is the base form of cocaine, as opposed to the salt form.
+It is practically insoluble in water whereas hydrochloride salt is water-soluble.

+Smoking freebase cocaine has the additional effect of releasing methylecgonidine into the user's system due to the pyrolysis of the substance (a side effect which insufflating or injecting powder cocaine does not create).
+Some research suggests that smoking freebase cocaine can be even more cardiotoxic than other routes of administration because of methylecgonidine's effects on lung tissue and liver tissue.

+Pure cocaine is prepared by neutralizing its compounding salt with an alkaline solution, which will precipitate non-polar basic cocaine.
+It is further refined through aqueous-solvent liquid–liquid extraction.

 Purer forms of crack resemble off-white, jagged-edged "rocks" of a hard, brittle plastic, with a slightly higher density than candle wax.
 Like cocaine in other forms, crack rock acts as a local anesthetic, numbing the tongue or mouth only where directly placed.
-Purer forms of crack will sink in water or melt at the edges when near a flame (crack vaporizes at 90 °C, 194 °F).
+Purer forms of crack will sink in water and melt at the edges when near a flame (crack vaporizes at 90 °C, 194 °F).

 Crack cocaine sold on the streets may be adulterated (or "cut") with other substances mimicking the appearance of crack to increase bulk.
 Use of toxic adulterants such as levamisole, a drug used to treat parasitic worm infections, has been documented.